willtobyte/carimbo/DOCUMENTATION.md

 Remember when the world was simple, things were hard, and we were poor?
 I had the chance to use a [ZX81 clone](https://en.wikipedia.org/wiki/TK85), and the only way to store data long-term was on a cassette tape.

-Well, in Carimbo, there’s an interface for reading and writing the game’s state in a key-value format to a `cassette.json` file, or to a cookie when running on the web.
+Well, in Carimbo, there’s an interface for reading and writing the game’s state in a key-value format to a `cassette.tap` file, or to a cookie when running on the web.

 There’s a set method that takes a string as the key and a value that can be any basic Lua type—like `string`, `number`, `boolean`, `nil`, and other primitives.